Knotx/knotx/documentation/src/main/wiki/Adapter.md

 For many useful and reusable Adapters concept, please check our [knotx-adapter-common](https://github.com/Cognifide/knotx/tree/master/knotx-adapters/knotx-adapter-common) module.
 You will find there support for `placeholders` and `http connectivity`.

-### How to run a custom adapter with Knot.x
+### How to run a custom Adapter with Knot.x
-Please refer to [[Deployment|KnotxDeployment]] section to find out more about deploying and running a custom adapter with Knot.x.
+Please refer to [[Deployment|KnotxDeployment]] section to find out more about deploying and running a custom Adapters with Knot.x.